Understanding Navy Destroyers

 The Navy built no new destroyers from 1921 to 1934, but Adolf Hitler’s rise to power in the early 1930s prompted the construction of 45 new ships by the decade’s end.
 The newly commissioned ships were equipped with 5-inch, dual-purpose guns capable of surface and anti-aircraft fire, 20mm and 40mm anti-aircraft guns, multiple 21-inch torpedo mounts and depth charge projectors.
 Fast, powerful and efficient, these destroyers kept submarines at bay across both the Atlantic and Pacific oceans.

 World War II destroyers performed a wide range of tasks in the Atlantic, from hunting and eliminating German submarines to rescuing fallen airmen.
 They also oversaw the landings in North Africa, Sicily and Europe, using their guns to take out shore batteries, clear the skies of enemy planes and protect Allied landing craft.

-In the Korean War of 1950, the destroyer's ability to enter shallow waters proved invaluable for delivering accurate gunfire support close to shore.
-Destroyers also vigilantly patrolled the seas during the Cuban Crisis of 1962, as well as the Vietnam conflict.
+In the Korean War, the ships’ ability to enter shallow waters proved invaluable for delivering accurate gunfire support close to shore.
+They also vigilantly patrolled the seas during the Cuban Crisis of 1962, as well as the Vietnam conflict.

 The modern, all-steel destroyers in service today are among the most powerful surface vessels on the water.
 The Navy plans to continue the destroyer’s legacy with the upcoming DDG 1000 Zumwalt-class destroyer, a multi-mission surface ship tailored for defending against current and projected threats.